Common Chicken Health Problems And Solutions

 The chicken leg mite is a pale gray, tiny parasite.
 Usually, leg mites attack older, weaker chickens but can also affect younger chickens when kept in the same coop.
 Leg mites hide under the scales on a chicken’s legs and feet.
 As a result, the legs and feet thicken and crust over, eventually becoming deformed.

-Once chicken leg mites have found their way into the chicken coop and under the chicken's skin, they'll spend their entire life on that chicken, so it's tough to get rid of these kinds of mites.
-It's better to prevent than cure, so brush the chicken perches twice a month with a natural product called VetRx veterinary remedy.
+Once chicken leg mites have found their way into the chicken coop and under the chicken’s skin, they’ll spend their entire life on that chicken, so getting rid of these kinds of mites is tough.
+It’s better to prevent than cure, so brush the chicken perches twice a month with a natural product called VetRx veterinary remedy.

-How can you treat leg mites infection?
+How can you treat scaly leg mites?
 An effective cure is treating the leg and feet with a scaly leg remover.
-It contains active ingredients that kill the mite and soothe the legs and feet.
+It contains active ingredients that kill the mite and soothes the legs and feet.
 Organic farmers can treat their chickens with natural repellents.
 Or you can use vaseline to smother the leg mites.
 The choice is yours.

 A common condition is bumblefoot, where the foot is swollen and red due to a bacterial infection and occurs most in heavy breeds.
 It finds origin in the old English word ‘bumble,’ which means to walk unsteadily.
 Bumblefoot results when the skin is compromised somehow, and bacteria (like staphylococcus) can find their way in by cuts or open wounds, which leads to an abscess filled with puss.

 Chicken feet are constantly scratching the chicken coop and chicken run floor so they can get easily hurt.
 Therefore bumblefoot isn’t that uncommon but must be treated as soon as possible to prevent the infection from spreading.